 Furthermore, a weakening of the rate of exchange for the US dollar or the pound sterling (in which our revenue is principally denominated) against the Indian rupee (in which a significant portion of our costs are denominated) also adversely affects our results.
 Fluctuations between the pound sterling or the Indian rupee and the US dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated into US dollars, our reporting currency.
-For example, the pound sterling appreciated against the US dollar by an average of 0.6% in fiscal 2014 as compared to the average exchange rate in fiscal 2012.
-Similarly the Indian rupee depreciated against the US dollar by an average of 11.0% in fiscal 2014 as compared to the average exchange rate in fiscal 2013, and depreciated by an average of 13.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 as compared to the Indian rupee against the US dollar in fiscal 2014 positively impacted our results of operations.
+For example, the pound sterling appreciated against the US dollar by an average of 0.6% in fiscal 2014 as compared to the average exchange rate in fiscal 2013, and depreciated by an average of 0.9% in fiscal 2013 as compared to the average exchange rate in fiscal 2012.
+Similarly the Indian rupee depreciated against the US dollar by an average of 11.0% in fiscal 2014 as compared to the average exchange rate in fiscal 2013, and depreciated by an average of 13.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 as compared to the average exchange rate in fiscal 2014 positively impacted our results of operations.